Guy-Shaw/pmmv/README.md

     $_ = function_g(function_f($_));
 ```

-#### Builtin hyphenate support
+#### Built-in hyphenate support

 To do hyphenation properly takes
 more than just `s/\s/-/g`.

-So, `pmmv` has one addtional function
+So, `pmmv` has one additional function built-in, `hyphenate_array`.
-built-in, `hyphenate_array`.
 It takes an array of words
-and translates a lot of unsafe puctuation characters,
+and translates a lot of unsafe punctuation characters,
 as well as white space, and then collapses
-run of hyphens into one.
+runs of hyphens into one.

 ## Encodings